puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 ## Get started

-> Now, here you see, it takes all the running you can do, to keep in the same place.

-> - Lewis Carroll

 The `puppet resource` command you explored in the previous quest let you see a system the way Puppet does—through the site. abstraction layer.
 While exploring and manipulating resources through Puppet's command line tools are